danilodevhub/star-wars-app/README.md

 yarn install
 ```

-3. Start the development server:
+3. Start the development server _(not recommended since it depends on Redis, see Docker deployment)_:
 ```bash
 npm run dev
 # or